 Our Matrix room is at

 First, you need a homeserver.
 You can choose to use the Matrix foundation's server, or, preferably (in the interests of decentralisation), you can set up your own.
-Alternatively, you can join ours using the web interface at https://matrix.glasgow.social
+Alternatively, you can join ours at glasgow.social - we also have a public web interface at https://matrix.glasgow.social

 Your homeserver takes part in conversations globally on your behalf - it's where your avatar is homed, and where any images you upload are stored.
 Any conversations you join are archived to your homeserver so if those servers go offline, the conversation can still continue.
 You can connect to your homeserver from multiple locations for instance from your phone, a web browser on your computer or laptop and resume where you left off in the discussion.